Harvard in the World

 Our global community

-Harvard faculty, students, and alumni compose a global network of researchers, scholars, and artists exploring and improving health, law, religion, social science, government, education, business, news, justice, design, and the environment around the world.
+Harvard faculty, students, and alumni compose a global network of researchers, scholars, and practitioners exploring and contributing to health, law, religion, social science, government, education, business, art, news, and the environment.

 -